HaxeFlixel/haxeflixel.com/src/documents/documentation/01_community/11-upgrade-guide.html.md

 title: "Upgrade Guide"
 ```

-## Upgrading to HaxeFlixel 3.0
+## Upgrading from HaxeFlixel 2.x to 3.0

 HaxeFlixel 3.0 is an evolution of the original Flixel api and while most of the API is very similar and quickly learnt, it requires some renames and modifications to update your code.

 ### Major changes from version 2.10